 Aug 1 2019 LT PP CEM DRAFT

 The group as a whole thought the CEM was well-developed but had a few suggestions for refinements.

+One member presented information on pairs, nests, and nest success.
+Information indicates that nest success and renest rates may be higher than what is reported in scientific literature.
+A likely alternative explanation is that breeding pairs are undercounted.
+The member said that uncertainty with breeding pairs would similarly indicate uncertainty with linked metrics such as hatch ratio and fledge ratio.

 Henry summarized the suggested refinements to the existing CEM in a MURAL diagram emphasizing those components relevant to predator management.